 Sydney Writers’ Festival's main precinct is at Walsh Bay.
-This comprises venues at Pier 4/5, Pier 2/3 and Sydney Theatre at Walsh Bay.
+This comprises venues at Pier 4/5, Pier 2/3 and the Roslyn Packer Theatre at Walsh Bay.

 Events are also held at venues throughout the city, and in suburban Sydney and regional NSW.

 Detailed information on how to get to venues is available from individual event pages.

 The closest train station and ferry terminal is Circular Quay, about a 15-minute walk from the Walsh Bay precinct.
 From Circular Quay, walk down George Street and turn right on Hickson Road.
 Follow Hickson Road under the Harbour Bridge and around past the hotel, Pier One Sydney Harbour, to the Festival precinct.